qlikstar/JsonExporterService/README.md

 ```

-5. Create multiple users using the `/bulk/import` endpoint:
+5. Create multiple users using the `/bulk/import` endpoint.
+In order to test it, you may choose to use the `Sampledata.json` under `src/main/resources/`.

 ```
 curl -X POST \